smartin015/makerhouse_network/advanced_setup.md

 ## 1.1: DNS providers

 If you don't already have a particular hosting provider, you can use [our referral code](https://hover.com/yOLF7gpu) and get a $2 credit off your first domain purchase (we get a $2 kickback as well).

-Otherwise, please use the provider of your choice and register a [DNS A Record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/#:~:text=What%20is%20a%20DNS%20A,210.9.) for your domain that points to the external IP address of your home network (you can use e.g. https://www.whatismyip.com/ to find this address).
+Otherwise, please use the provider of your choice and register a [DNS A Record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/#:~:text=What%20is%20a%20DNS%20A,210.9.) for each subdomain you wish to use (e.g. "hello" for `hello.mkr.house`) that points to the external IP address of your home network (you can use e.g. https://www.whatismyip.com/ to find this address).

 Don't worry about the IP address changing; we'll set up Dynamic DNS in a bit.

 **Note:** We will reference `*.mkr.house` in the instructions below; this is our house domain.
 Substitute these with your own domain.

-## 1.1: Reverse-proxy with Traefik
+## 1.2: Reverse-proxy with Traefik

 We will use [Traefik](https://doc.traefik.io/traefik/) to reverse-proxy incoming requests.
 This lets us different services respond to different subdomains (`mqtt.mkr.house` and `registry.mkr.house`, for instance) without having to do lots of manual IP address mapping.
 This will require port forwarding to be set up as described in "Network Setup" above, or else you will not be able to route external traffic to your k3s services.